lightly-ai/lightly/docs/source/getting_started/main_concepts.rst

    * :ref:`sphx_glr_tutorials_package_tutorial_simsiam_esa.py`

 * **Loss**
    The loss function plays a crucial role in self-supervised learning.
-Lightly provides common loss functions in the :py:mod:`~lightly.loss` module.
+Lightly SSL provides common loss functions in the :py:mod:`~lightly.loss` module.

 * **Optimizer**
-   With Lightly, you can use any `PyTorch optimizer <https://pytorch.org/docs/stable/optim.html>`_ to train your model.
+   With Lightly SSL, you can use any `PyTorch optimizer <https://pytorch.org/docs/stable/optim.html>`_ to train your model.

 * **Training**
    The model can either be trained using a plain `PyTorch training loop <https://pytorch.org/tutorials/beginner/introyt/trainingyt.html>`_ or with a dedicated framework such as `PyTorch Lightning <https://www.pytorchlightning.ai/index.html>`_.
-   Lightly lets you choose what is best for you.
+   Lightly SSL lets you choose what is best for you.
 Check out our :ref:`models <models>` and `tutorials <https://docs.lightly.ai/self-supervised-learning/tutorials/package.html>`_ sections on how to train models with PyTorch or PyTorch Lightning.